MileHacker Logo

 Whitehorse Transit System

 Whitehorse Transit operates the city's public bus system.
-It offers a transport option for locals and visitors between multiple neighborhoods and the downtown core.
+It offers a transport option for locals and visitors between various neighborhoods and the downtown core.
 The system connects areas, though its coverage is not as extensive as in larger metropolitan areas.

 Ticketing & Fares